azymohliad/qb-prompt/CONFIGURATION.md

 ## Available widgets:

 There are multiple different widgets available.
 Each adds some specific behaviour to your prompt.
-I divide them into two main categories: *statically dispatched* and *dynamically dispatched*.
-Statically dispatched widgets have the same inner values for the whole session.
+I divide them into two main categories: *statically evaluated* and *dynamically evaluated*.
+Statically evaluated widgets have the same inner values for the whole session.
 They may require to process some data on session login, but don't have any implicit runtime after that.
-Dynamically dispatched widgets process some data and optionally update their inner values every time the prompt is reprinted.
+Dynamically evaluated widgets process some data and optionally update their inner values every time the prompt is reprinted.
 They make use of special `PROMPT_COMMAND` variable to achieve that.
-The point of this story is that statically dispatched widgets might theoretically cause lags when you launch the terminal, and dynamically dispatched widgets may slow down the prompt reprinting.
+The point of this story is that statically evaluated widgets might theoretically cause lags when you launch the terminal, and dynamically evaluated widgets may slow down the prompt reprinting.

 ### WG_USER_MARKER
-*static dispatch*
+*statically evaluated*
 Displays '#' for root, '$' for other users.
 Also `root` user is decorated by `secondary_bg` and `secondary_fg` colors.

 ### WG_USER_NAME
-*static dispatch*
+*statically evaluated*
 Displays username. `root` user is decorated by `secondary_bg` and `secondary_fg` colors.

 ### WG_SSH_MARKER
-*static dispatch*
+*statically evaluated*
 Indicates when on SSH connection: if this prompt is set on a machine accessed by SSH it will contain static marker to the prompt.
 There's no point from this widget on machine which you always control directly (e.g. laptop).

 ## WG_SSH_ADDRESS
-*static dispatch*
+*statically evaluated*
 Displays server address when on SSH connection: if this prompt is used on a machine accessed by SSH it will contain the address by which server was accessed.
 There's no point from this widget on machine which you always control directly (e.g. laptop).

 ### WG_CURRENT_DIR
-*dynamic dispatch*
+*dynamically evaluated*
 Displays current working directory path with some additional processing: use custom separators between directories instead of '/' (it allows to achieve some nice-looking effects), shorten the path by replacing the middle part with '...'.
 If you don't need this effects, consider using 0-overhead `WG_CUSTOM` with '\\w' content instead.

 ### WG_JOBS_NUMBER
-*dynamic dispatch*
+*dynamically evaluated*
 Display background jobs number if any.

 ### WG_ERROR_CODE
-*dynamic dispatch*
+*dynamically evaluated*
 Display return code for last command if error.
 The error code will be displayed until you execute next command successfully.

 ### WG_GIT_BRANCH
-*dynamic dispatch*
+*dynamically evaluated*
 Display current git branch when your current working directory is a git repository.

 ### WG_GIT_MARKER
-*dynamic dispatch*
+*dynamically evaluated*
 Indicate static marker if your current working directory is a git repository.

 ### WG_CUSTOM
-*static dispatch*
+*statically evaluated*
 Any custom text.
 It may be a static text, [bash prompt special character](https://www.gnu.org/software/bash/manual/bashref.html#Controlling-the-Prompt), bash commands `\\$(cmd)`, variables `\\${var}`, etc. If you want to align it from the right side and use non-static text, you should also provide `length` attribute (as a number or bash command to calculate it), otherwise the alignment will be incorrect.